Keyboard shortcuts

 • Neighborinfo: ON, Transmit over Lora ON, 14400 Interval

-• Required Channels: LongFast and Freq51
+• Required Channels: Freq51

 Router Late Nodes